 Dandruff is the dead skin cell buildup that leads to flakes.
 Causes include fungus, hair care products, improper washing, male hormones, oily or dry scalp.

-Primary cause is lack of sebum or oil on the scalp skin.
+The primary cause is lack of sebum or oil on the scalp skin.
 Medical conditions, stress, diet, seasonal changes, heat styling can be the triggers.

 Larger, yellow-tinged and oily flakes.